 Word will get back to the committee if you are calling around, asking former pastors and staffers about them.
 If this interview is your initial contact with them, they will feel you are being presumptuous.
 You are.
 So, don’t.

 Two: Prepare yourself spiritually.

-Spend a quiet time in prayer in which you still your spirit and let the Lord cleanse your heart.
+Spend a quiet time in prayer in which you still your spirit and let Him cleanse your heart.
 Then, “go in this thy strength” (Judges 6:14).
 Your confidence is not in yourself, not in your resume’, and not in your references.
 You can do all things through Christ who strengthens you.
-You are not trying to con them, not trying to seduce them, not even trying to sell yourself.

-Try not to give essay answers to their questions.
+Do not give essay answers to their questions.
 Do not over-talk.
-(Nothing discourages questions like people who speak for 10 minutes in response to a simple query.)
+(No one discourages questions like pastors who speak for 10 minutes in response to a simple query.)
 That’s why you practice.
 We preachers are professional talkers, but we must know how to discipline the tongue and control our urges to expound at length on anything and everything.
 Practice answering briefly and clearly.

 Four: Lower your expectations on what to expect from the committee, keeping your eyes on the Lord.